Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Model

-The proof of Theorem \ref{thm:optregimeB} relies on appropriately interpreting the constraints in (MMT).
+{Theorem \ref{thm:optregimeB} shows that in the \regimeB, once the market gets sufficiently thick, a static no-adoption policy is optimal for the remainder of the time horizon.} The proof of Theorem \ref{thm:optregimeB} relies on appropriately interpreting the constraints in (MMT).
 Constraints (7) and (8) are sufficient conditions to ensure \temporary \ matches are myopically optimal (according to Theorem \ref{thm:myopic}).
-Constraint (9) (resp.
-(10)) ensures that the number of \workers \ (resp. \jobs) will increase in the subsequent period assuming there is no adoption.
+Constraints (9) and (10) ensure that the number of \workers \ and \jobs will increase in the subsequent period assuming there is no adoption.
 We use these constraints to show that $ \{(d, v) : d \geq \bar{d}, v \geq \bar{v} \}$ is an absorbing state.
 When applied iteratively, this proves that $z_t = 0$ is optimal for all $t \in [T] \setminus [\tau-1]$.
 In Appendix \ref{proof:thm:optregimeB}, we present a rigorous proof of Theorem \ref{thm:optregimeB} which also demonstrates that the unique solution to (MMT) can be found via linear search.

+To further illustrate the role of market thickness, in Figure \ref{fig:arrow_diagram} we provide an example for how the myopically optimal policy compares to the optimal policy when the discount factor is non-zero {in the \regimeB.
+At each point $(d,v)$, we consider an initial condition of $(d_0,k_0, v_0)=(d,0,v)$.
+The model primitives for this instance (denoted instance $\mathcal{I}_2$) are given by $(\alpha, \alpha', \gamma, \gamma', \beta, \beta') = (0.2, 0.15, 0.06, 0.2, 0.05, 0.2)$, $c=10$, $\delta = 0.6$, and $T = 15$.
+To the left of the solid curve, $z_0 = 1$ is myopically optimal, while to the right, $z_0 = 0$ is myopically optimal.
+To the right of the curve, the myopically optimal policy is also exactly optimal (i.e., $z_0^* = 0$, as shown by the red arrows).
+However, to the left of the curve, the myopically optimal policy of allowing for adoption may be sub-optimal due to the negative impact of adoption on volunteer engagement.
+We note that the magnitude and direction of each arrow indicates how the size of the \worker \ and \job \ pools will change in the subsequent period when following the optimal policy $z_0^*$.}